TuringLang/Turing.jl/docs/src/using-turing/advanced.md

 Turing.jl supports the use of distributions from the Distributions.jl package.
 By extension it also supports the use of customized distributions, by defining them as subtypes of `Distribution` type of the Distributions.jl package, as well as corresponding functions.

-Below shows a workflow of how to define a customized distribution, using a flat prior as a simple example.
+Below shows a workflow of how to define a customized distribution, using our own implementation of a simple `Uniform` distribution as a simple example.

 ### 1. Define the Distribution Type